Credit Cards Travel Credit Cards

 Delta One Suite using Virgin Atlantic miles

 Thankfully, Virgin Atlantic is also a transfer partner of American Express Membership Rewards, and points transfer on a 1:1 ratio from American Express to Virgin.
 So, you can make major headway toward this trip by opening up an American Express® Gold Card.
-That's because you can earn 60,000 Membership Rewards points after making $6,000 in purchases within the first 6 months of opening the card.
+That's because you can earn 60,000 Membership Rewards points after you spend $6,000 on eligible purchases within the first 6 months of card membership.

 Get more details in our American Express® Gold Card review.